sveltejs/svelte/site/content/docs/04-run-time.md

 });
 ```

-The following initialisation options can be provided:
+The following intialization options can be provided:

 | option | default | description |
 | --- | --- | --- |